jkrshw/jessek-blog/_posts/2012-11-11-completely-distorted-laptop-display.md

+---
+layout: post
-Title: Completely distorted laptop display
+title: Completely distorted laptop display
-Date: 2012-11-11 10:20
+date: 2012-11-11 10:20
-Tags: edid, laptop, nvidia, ubuntu, xorg
+tags: edid, laptop, nvidia, ubuntu, xorg
-Slug: completely-distorted-laptop-display
+slug: completely-distorted-laptop-display
+---

 I've installed Ubuntu so many times now and seen the process improve so much over the past few years that I thought replacing Windows 7 with Ubuntu 12.10 would be a piece of cake.
 Sadly I was wrong.